jamesplease/redux-resource/README.md

 #### ABORT action type

-This will update the metadata for this particular action to be in an `xhrStatuses.ABORTED` state.
+This will update the metadata for the affected resources to be in an `xhrStatuses.NULL` state.

 ```js
 `READ_{RESOURCE}_ABORT`